jamf/Setup-Manager/Docs/JamfProConnect-SingleTouch.md

 Customized Enrollment with SSO is not _required_ for this workflow.
 The assignment to the final user is set from the email entered in Setup Manager.
 Nevertheless, customized enrollment with SSO is useful in this context since restricts Mac enrollment to a group of authorized accounts.

 You should have Jamf Pro and Jamf Connect configured with the required SSO integrations and thoroughly tested before configuring this workflow.

+Verify that "Collect User and Location information from Directory Service" is **enabled** in Settings > Computer management > Inventory collection.

 ## Configure Setup Manager